yongdu/ARTS/Share/2018w28Swagger.md

 #### Swagger api design

 Follow ref[1,2] to get a nutshell of api design
-Ref[3] need be read through sometime this week to get better understanding of good api design.
+To get better understanding of good api design, ref[3] need be read through sometime this week.

 #### Reference